Trans Media: Surabaya

 On December 19, 2011, Vice Governor of East Java Saifullah Yusuf inaugurated Trans Corp's office at Jalan Jimerto No 17 A, Surabaya.
 This place becomes representative office for Trans TV, Trans7 and Detik.com in East Java.

 Bandung

 On February 1, 2012, Bandung Mayor Dada Rosada inaugurated Trans Corp's office at Jalan Lombok No 33, Bandung.
-This office will become place of representative for Trans TV, Trans7 and DetikCom bureau Bandung.
+This office became the representative place for Trans TV, Trans7 and DetikCom's Bandung bureau.